 About my approach

-I primarily work with folks navigating legacies of complex and developmental trauma.
-This may show up as repeated conflict in relationships, conflict avoidance, difficulties identifying, setting, and/or maintaining boundaries, and various other patterned emotional and relational struggles.
+My focus is working with the impacts of complex and developmental trauma.
+This may show up as: chronic anxiety and depression, perfectionism, chronic stress, chronic pain, isolation, repeated conflict, difficulties with boundaries, and various other patterned emotional and relational struggles.

-I love supporting individuals navigating non-monogamy and/or other alternative relationship structures.
-This may include support around insecurity, jealousy, or other hard feelings, figuring out creative ways of making various relationship arrangements feel less sticky and more sustainable, unlearning mononormativity, supporting activation and emotional dysregulation, or connecting to our values as we navigate intensity and complexity.
+I also love supporting individuals navigating non-monogamy and/or other alternative relationship structures.
+This may include support around insecurity, jealousy, or other hard feelings, figuring out creative ways of making various relationship arrangements feel more tenable, unlearning mono-normativity, supporting dysregulation, or connecting to our values as we navigate intensity and complexity.

 This is a difficult moment to be alive, particularly for those of us who hold various marginalized identities, and I deeply believe both somatic and relational work can support us in building the capacity we need to exist (and resist) in more connected, supported, and sustainable ways.